OrphicNinja/Mercury/README.md

 - [x] Mods button on navbar
 - [x] Mod stack widget that holds the buttons for download manager, mod load order and mod settings; along with a widget switcher to display the different pages
 - [x] Hot swapping Paks (experimental)
+- [x] Restarting Mods from the main menu (quicker than loading into a heist and returning to menu)

 Notes:
 Hot Loading sort of works, kinda maybe.
 Its experimental.